Package Hub

 Q: I shared a dependency to a team, but we don’t see any email notification.
 A: The share “invitation” is not sent via email.
 Rather, the team would be able to add that project as a dependency to their new or existing projects.

 Q: I shared a dependency to a team, but they don’t see the package listed when they try to add as a dependency.
-A: Be sure the new project and dependent project are using the same language, eg Scala or Python.
+A: Be sure the new project and dependent project are using the same language, like Scala or Python.
 If the new project is a Scala project, only Scala Packages can be added as dependencies.

 Q: How do I use subgraphs from a dependency?
 A: Like Pipelines, Subgraphs can be used by dependent projects via configurable variables.